danmcCs111/DatabaseAdapterService/README.md

 # DatabaseAdapterService

-create a service where database objects are maintained through a maintained ORM system with grabbing based on getters and setters in apps using through registering queries
+create a service where database objects are maintained through a maintained ORM system with grabbing based on the standard:

 running under the ["set|get" "<tablename>" "<columnname>"] naming convension.